Stability of the Kato-Kuzumaki's properties under field extensions: Introduction

-As it was pointed out in the original work \cite{KatoKuzumaki1986Dimension}, Bloch-Kato's conjecture (now resolved thanks to the work of Joukhovitsky, Rost, Suslin, and Voevodsky) implies that Kato-Kuzumaki's conjecture holds when $i=0$.
-Unfortunately, counterexamples to this conjecture can be found in \cite{Merkurjev1991NotC20} and \cite{CTMadore2004NotC10}.
-Nevertheless, these counterexamples are given by fields constructed through transfinite induction.
-As such it is not unreasonable to expect that Kato-Kuzumaki's conjecture holds for fields usually appearing in arithmetic geometry, e.g. finitely generated fields over its prime field, local fields or separably closed fields.
+As it was pointed out in the original work \cite{KatoKuzumaki1986Dimension}, Bloch-Kato's conjecture (now resolved thanks to the work of Joukhovitsky, Rost, Suslin, Voevodsky among others) implies that Kato-Kuzumaki's conjecture holds when $i=0$.
+Unfortunately, counterexamples to this conjecture can be found in \cite[Proposition~2]{Merkurjev1991NotC20} and \cite{CTMadore2004NotC10} when $i > 0$.
+Nevertheless, these counterexamples are given by fields constructed in a very intricate manner.
+As such it is not unreasonable to expect that Kato-Kuzumaki's conjecture holds for fields usually appearing in arithmetic geometry, e.g. finitely generated fields over their prime subfield, local fields or separably closed fields.
 Kato-Kuzumaki's conjecture is not known to hold in many cases.
-Among the known examples we have the function fields $\mathbf{C}(x_1,\hdots, x_n)$ as proved in \cite{Diego2018KK} and $\mathbf{C}\lau{t_1}\lau{t_2}$ as proved in \cite{Wittenberg2015KKQp}.
-Even verifying the $C_i^q$ property outside of the range given by Bloch-Kato for a given field can be very challenging.
-For instance, the only known cases where $C_1^1$ property is verified are the following: $\mathbf{C}\lau{t_1}\lau{t_2}$, $p$-adic fields and totally imaginary number field due to \cite{Wittenberg2015KKQp} —a second proof in the case of totally imaginary number fields was given in \cite{Diego2018KK}—, and $\mathbf{C}(x_1,x_2)$ due to \cite{Diego2018KK}.
-In the present manuscript we are mainly interested in the behaviour of the $C_i^q$ properties under field extensions.
-For instance, from a field $k$ satisfying $C_i^q$ to the field of rational function $k(x)$.
+Among the known examples we have the function field $\mathbf{C}(x_1,\hdots, x_n)$ as proved in \cite{Diego2018KK} and the Laurent series field $\mathbf{C}\lau{t_1}\lau{t_2}$ as proved in \cite{Wittenberg2015KKQp}.
+Even verifying the $C_i^q$ property for a given field can be very challenging for $i\neq 0$.
+For instance, the only known cases where $C_1^1$ property is verified are the following: $\mathbf{C}\lau{t_1}\lau{t_2}$, $p$-adic fields and totally imaginary number field due to \cite{Wittenberg2015KKQp} - a second proof in the case of totally imaginary number fields was given in \cite{Diego2018KK}, and $\mathbf{C}(x_1,x_2)$ due to \cite{Diego2018KK}.
+In the case of function fields very little is known when the base field is not algebraically closed — to the knowledge of the authors the only known results in this direction is when the function fields is one-dimensional and the base field is either a finite field (\cite{Diego2018KK}), a $p$-adic field (\cite{DiegoLuco2024KKp-adicFunction}), or an iterated Laurent series field over a $p$-adic field (\cite{Gambardella2025HigherLocalKK}).

+In the present manuscript we are mainly interested in the behaviour of the $C_i^q$ properties under field extensions —e.g. from a field $k$ satisfying $C_i^q$ to the field of rational functions $k(x)$.
 The main application of the methods of this paper is the following result: \begin{thmalpha}[Corollary \ref{cor Cn1 function finite}] The field $\mathbf{F}_p(x_1,\hdots, x_n)$ satisfies $C_n^1$. \end{thmalpha}